 Turkey to discuss migrant issues with EU on Monday

-Turkey's President Tayyip Erdogan said on Sunday that he will meet with European Union officials to discuss migrant issues on Monday.
+Turkish President Tayyip Erdogan said on Sunday he would meet European Union officials on Monday to discuss migration, and repeated his call for more help in coping with the millions of refugees it hosts from neighbouring war-torn Syria.

-Speaking in Istanbul, Erdogan said that Turkey did not receive the support it expected from the international community when it comes to refugees but he was hoping to get a different result after Monday's talks.
+Facing a further influx of Syrians fleeing the fighting, Turkey recently said it would no longer abide by a 2016 deal to prevent them from travelling on to the EU.
+"We were hoping to get much more support from international community when it comes to refugees.
+I have a meeting with European Union officials tomorrow in Belgium.
+We will discuss these issues," Erdogan said in a speech in Istanbul.

+Turkey hosts some 3.6 million refugees from southern neighbour Syria, where civil war has been raging since 2011.
+"We have fulfilled the obligations of the agreement we have made with the EU.
+However, the EU did not fulfil its commitments except for minimal contributions ...
+I hope we will get different results this time," Erdogan said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)